Do you want to know how to get over an ex or someone who dumped you? And get rid of those repeated thoughts of them?

 People, in their mind, naturally develop associations or anchors between two events if those two events happened at the same time.
 This is also known as classical conditioning.
 When one association occurs, a person’s memory of the other thing will be immediately triggered.

 Just like with our example of someone giving up smoking.
 They would, at first, find it tough at work during their break because he or she used to have a cigarette during that time.
 They would have already associated their work breaks with lighting a cigarette.
-This association would cause him to miss smoking more than what he normally would.
+This association would cause him to miss smoking more than he normally would.

 It’s the same scenario as relationships and trying to move on from a broken heart.
 When you go to a place you and your ex used to visit together (like the movie theatre or a park etc), this is what happens: